cmccomb/do/README.md

 ```

 More scenarios and approval modes live in the [usage guide](docs/usage.md).
 Configuration keys are covered in [configuration](docs/configuration.md), and available tools are listed in [tools](docs/tools.md).
 Development and testing steps are in [development](docs/development.md).

+## Prompt catalogue

+All prompts used by the assistant are centralized in [`src/prompts.sh`](src/prompts.sh) for easier maintenance.
+The file exposes prompt builders for direct responses, plan generation, and ReAct steps so updates to tone, structure, or schema can be made in one place.